Amphiaraus: Legacy

 In a sanctuary at the Amphiareion of Oropos, northwest of Attica, Amphiaraus was worshipped with a hero cult.
 He was considered a healing and fortune-telling god and was associated with Asclepius.
 The healing and fortune-telling aspect of Amphiaraus came from his ancestry: he descended from the great seer Melampus.
 After making a sacrifice of a few coins, or sometimes a ram, at the temple, a petitioner slept inside and received a dream detailing the solution to the problem.

-Amphiaraia (ἀμφιαράϊα), were games celebrated in honour of Amphiaraus in Oropus.
+Games, called the Amphiaria (ἀμφιαράϊα), were celebrated in his honour there.

 Etruscan tradition inherited by the Romans is doubtless the origin of a son for Amphiaraus named Catillus who escaped from the slaughter at Thebes and led an expedition to Italy, where he founded a colony where eventually appeared the city of Tibur (now Tivoli), named after his eldest son Tiburtus.

 Philosophy

 In the Python, the first book to describe Pyrrhonist philosophy, the book's author, Timon of Phlius first meets Pyrrho on the grounds of the temple of Amphiaraus.
 The symbolism of this may be due to Pyrrho being a member of the Clytidae, a clan of seers in Elis who interpreted the oracles of the Temple of Zeus at Olympia.
 The founder of the clan was claimed to be Clytius, the grandson of Amphiaraus.